filecoin-project/go-statemachine/fsm/README.md

 ## Usage

 Let's consider a hypothetical deal we want to track in Filecoin.
 Each deal will have a series of states it can be in, and various things that can happen to change its state.
 We will track multiple deals at the same time.
-In this example, we will model the actions of the receiving party (i.e. the person who accepted the deal and responding)
+In this example, we will model the actions of the receiving party (i.e. the person who accepted the deal and is responding)

 Here' is the simplified deal structure: